-- 7 Home Health revenue higher than expected due to higher caseload hours.
-Contributions higher than forecasted due to unexpected Employee Retention Credit (ERC) refund. - 8 Food and beverage expense lower than expected due to decrease in wages and supplies.
-Health Center and community home health expenses higher than expected due to increase in wages.
-Plant expenses higher than expected due to increase in wages, increased security and higher grounds expense. - 9 Forecasted purchase of investments is limited to increases in available cash for investments, whereas the actual investment purchases include portfolio turnover.
-Therefore, actual is higher than forecasted. - Actual sales of investments are higher than forecasted due to management investment decisions.
+- 7 Health Center revenue higher than expected due to more members transitioning to the Rosewood. - 8 Housekeeping expense lower than expected due to decrease in salary and benefits due to employee leave of absence.
+Food and beverage expense lower than expected due to decrease in salaries due to difficulty in employee recruitment.
+Health Center expenses higher than expected due to increased occupancy.
+Plant expenses lower than expected due to decrease in salaries, lease expense, maintenance and repairs due to difficulty in employee recruitment, unknown lease needs and unexpected repairs and supply needs.

+9 - Forecasted purchase of investments is limited to increases in available cash for investments, whereas the actual investment purchases are based on management's investment decisions.
+Therefore, actual is higher than forecasted.

+Actual sales of investments are higher than forecasted due to management investment decisions.
 These items are not forecasted.